Curriculum > Co-Curricular Activities

 • Performance in Co-Curricular Activities Constituting Part of the Learning Assessment

-Student performance in co-curricular activities forms part of the learning assessment.
+Student’ performance in co-curricular activities forms part of their learning assessment.
 Assessment items include both the attendance rate and the participatory attitudes.
-Student performance will be included as part of the component for the final grade of the conduct.
+Student’ performance will be included as part of the component for the final grade of the conduct.

 Whole-school Approach to Promote Co-Curricular Activities Outside School Premises with the Provision of Life-Wide Learning Activities Day

-With an aim of encouraging students to participate in various external competitions, the school has assigned several ‘Life-Wide Learning Activity Day?in which visits, field-trips, outings will be arranged.
-In addition, the school will also make use of the long holidays for exchange programmes outside the territory so as to widen students? horizon.
+With an aim of encouraging students to participate in various external activities, the school has assigned several ‘Life-Wide Learning Activity Day’ in which visits, field-trips, outings will be arranged.
+In addition, the school will also make use of the long holidays for exchange programmes outside the territory so as to widen students’ horizon.

 A Variety of Co-curricular Activities